AOIPLab/Metricks/README.md

 - Density map analysis scripts located in the MAP_Analysis folder.
 	- Isodensity_Contours folder contains scripts to create and plot isodensity contours at varying percentiles.
 	- Matrix_Operations folder contains scripts for mathematical operations to be performed on the Maps (subration and averaging)
-	- PCD_CDC folder contains PCD_CDC_Analysis which determines the peak cone density and the cone density centroid and PCD_CDC_Location_Comparison_95_CI which compares PCD and CDC locations between either graders or window size and creates an error ellipse for the 95 percentile confidence interval.
+	- PCD_CDC folder contains PCD_CDC_Analysis which determines the peak cone density and the cone density centroid, PCD_CDC_Location_Comparison_95_CI which compares PCD and CDC locations between either graders or window size and creates an error ellipse for the 95 percentile confidence interval, and Density_at_Distance_from_PCD which finds the density at a specific point away from the PCD.